Blue badge discount sign up now live

 Holders of a blue badge can now sign up for an online account to get three hours of free parking in the city council's new off-street ANPR car parks.

-The first off-street car parks covered by the discount scheme are St Radigund’s and Miller’s Field in Canterbury.
-The former moved to the ANPR technology earlier this week and the latter will become an ANPR car park by the end of this week.
+The first off-street car parks covered by the discount scheme are St Radigund’s and Miller’s Field in Canterbury, both of which are moving from pay-and-display to ANPR during this week (w/c 21 January).

-To get the three hours of free parking, blue badge holders will need to sign up for a council account and then register their badge online at canterbury.gov.uk/bluebadge.
+To get the three hours of free parking, blue badge holders will need to sign up for a council account.
 They must also upload a picture of their blue badge.

-The account allows two vehicles to be added and these can be changed at any time, but these must be vehicles that are associated with the blue badge owner.
+The account allows two vehicles to be added and these can be changed at any time, which means someone with multiple carers can easily choose which vehicles are linked to the account.

 Chairman of the council’s Regeneration and Property Committee, Cllr Ben Fitter-Harding, said: “We promised from day one of the ANPR trial that we would put in place a system to enable the blue badge discount to continue and that’s exactly what we’re doing here.

-“The new ANPR system uses the very latest technology, which we have used to implement a fair and straightforward system for making three hours of free parking available to blue badge holders, and is set up in just a few steps in the online account.”
+“The new ANPR system uses the very latest technology, which we have used to implement a fair and straightforward system for making three hours free parking available to blue badge holders.
+It works regardless of whether you are the primary user of the blue badge or a carer, and is set up in just a few steps in the online account.”

 Once St Radigund’s and Miller’s Field car parks have gone live, attention will move to Whitstable, where Middle Wall will be upgraded from the trial ANPR system to the new one, and Gorrell Tank will get the new system.